paulp1871/full-stack-open/README.md

 ## Repo structure
 Exercises are organized by course part (e.g., `part0`, `part1`, `part2`, etc.).
-Each folder contains the code for that part’s exercises.
+Each folder contains my solutions for that part’s exercises.

 ## Notes
 - This is for learning/practice.